 CallBird Caps You at 50 Calls/Month on Their $49 Plan

 CallBird's cheapest plan gives you 50 calls — roughly 2 per day.
 Custom AI training?
 That's $197/mo.
-Milo gives you a full AI agent team for a one-time $399 setup.
-No call caps.
-You own it.
+Milo starts at $30/mo with a free 30-day pilot — no call caps, no overage fees.

 Milo vs CallBird — Side by Side